unnamedd/SyntaxKit/Readme.markdown

 SyntaxKit makes TextMate-style syntax highlighting easy.
 It works on iOS, watchOS, and OS X.

-A fork from Sam Soffes' SyntaxKit which was originally abstracted from [Whiskey](http://usewhiskey.com).
+SyntaxKit was originally abstracted from [Whiskey](http://usewhiskey.com).

 ## Building

-SyntaxKit is written in Swift 2 so Xcode 7 is required.
+SyntaxKit is written in Swift 3 so Xcode 8 is required.
 There aren't any dependencies besides system frameworks.

 ## Installation